Acura RL: 2011 update

 Power folding mirrors had been available in markets other than North America since the 2004 introduction in Japan.
 Parking/backup sensors had been available in the North American market as a dealer installed option since the second generation Acura RL's introduction in late 2004.
 A host of other features had also been available since the car's introduction in late 2004, some of which are detailed in the Safety section below.

 The RL exterior was updated for 2011 with a toned-down version of the controversial "power plenum" front grille.
 Inside, the RL offered a new interior color (Sea Coast), new Dark Burlwood interior trim, and thin-thread stitching on the steering wheel.

 Unique new 18 × 8 in diameter 15-spoke aluminum wheels included a new noise quieting technology: a polypropylene "Helmholtz resonator" that encircled the center portion of the inside of the wheel.
 The resonator served to suppress specific frequencies between 100 and 500 hertz, and in combination with increased floorboard insulation, decreased interior noise by 1.3 dB, or 15%.
 The Helmholtz resonators in the wheels were touted as a "world's first" for a passenger vehicle.
 The new wheels appeared to be conventional alloy wheels modified to incorporate an internal noise reduction device.
 A diagram showed an elastomer-type ring with multiple hollow chambers surrounding the center line of the wheel circumference.
 This resonator was designed to absorb the resonances generated by rough road surfaces such as highway seams.

-2012 update
+2012

 The 2012 Acura RL appears to be a carryover from the 2011 refresh with no substantive changes.
-Price increases US$1,000.
 The color Platinum Frost Metallic had been dropped in 2011, but appears to be added back in 2012.